Nearsoft/jobs/readme.md

 * Confident with SQL (PostgreSQL in particular)
 * Clean code with an understanding of code smells and refactoring
 * Test-driven development - "Test Obsessed"
-* Understanding of Front-end development (HTML/Haml/Sass/JavaScript).
+* Understanding of Front End development (HTML/Haml/Sass/JavaScript).
 However, no knowledge of frameworks required
 * Experience of delivering large development projects
 * Tangible contribution to the open-source community or trackable record of public talks

 </details>

 ## Full-Stack Engineer

 <details><summary>Read more</summary>